RamezIssac/django-slick-reporting/docs/source/report_view/crosstab_options.rst

             SlickReportField.create(Sum, "value", verbose_name=_("Value")),
         ]

-        crosstab_ids = None
-        # the ids of the crosstab field you want to use.
-This will be passed on by the search form, or , if set here, values here will be used.
+        crosstab_ids = [1, 2] # a list of ids of the crosstab field you want to use.
+This will be passed on by the filter form, or , if set here, values here will be used.
-        # crosstab_ids = [1,2,3]
         # OR in case of a choice / text field
         # crosstab_ids = ["my-choice-1", "my-choice-2", "my-choice-3"]